MadR7/SBUCourses/README.md

 ## 📜 License

 This project is open source.
-(Consider adding a specific license file, e.g., MIT License).